UMAprotocol/UMIPs/UMIPs/UMIP add PUNKETH-1221.md

 # Price Feed Implementation

-The `PUNKETH` price would require the creation of a new price feed.
-The pseudo-code for such an identifier is below:
+The price feed methodology is very similar to that of [UMIP-84](./umip-84.md).
+The Pseudocode for calculating the price after expiry has been updated and is shown below:

+***TO-DO: Update price feed pseudocode to exclude 0 value transfers and sales***
 ```
 # Get the PunkBought Events from the cryptopunk contract
 # for the last 30 days